-One solution to reduce the number of weights to compute is to sample the neighborhoods, before executing the matching procedure.
+One solution to further reduce the number of weights to compute is to sample the neighborhoods, before executing the matching procedure.
 We propose here two sampling methods for a given sampling size~$s$.
-For neighborhoods containing less than $s$ consumers, keep them all, otherwise for neighborhood $N$: \begin{itemize}[leftmargin=*] \item \textbf{Random}: pick uniformly at random $s$ neighbors in $N$; \item \textbf{Greedy}: pick the $s$ consumers with largest consumptions in $N$ (expected to produce higher cost-savings than the others). \end{itemize}
+For neighborhoods containing less than $s$ consumers, we keep them all, otherwise for neighborhood $N$: \begin{itemize}[leftmargin=*] \item \textbf{Random}: pick uniformly at random $s$ neighbors in $N$; \item \textbf{Greedy}: pick the $s$ consumers with largest consumptions in $N$ (expected to produce higher cost savings than the others). \end{itemize}

 Applying such a sampling step as a pre-processing of the neighborhoods reduces the number of weights to compute to only $\mathcal{O}(ns)$.